Trần

-Trần (陳) or Tran is the second most common Vietnamese surname after the first most common surname, Nguyen.
-More than 10% of all Vietnamese people share this surname.
+Trần (陳) or Tran is the second most common Vietnamese surname after Nguyen.

 History

 The Tran ruled the Trần dynasty, a golden era in Vietnam, and successfully repelled the Mongol invasions of Vietnam, introducing improvements to Chinese gunpowder.
 During the Tran dynasty, arts and sciences flourished, and Chữ Nôm was used for the first time in mainstream poetry.
 Emperor Trần Nhân Tông was a great reformer of Chu Nom and the first emperor to use Chu Nom in Vietnamese poetry.